 Synopsis: point by point

-- The story details the long arduous journey for this a pre-operative transsexual and uncovers, in real honesty, the discrimination, abuse and manipulation which many transsexuals face every day, but it’s portrayed in personal detail.
+- The story details the long, arduous journey for physical fulfilment.
+It uncovers, in absolute honesty, the discrimination, abuse and manipulation which many transgender people face every day, portrayed in intimate detail.

-- While travelling to Singapore, using a male passport, Estelle’s act is banned by the Singaporean police and she’s placed under house arrest, simply for being transsexual.
-It’s a rare account of official persecution of a foreign transsexual.
+- While travelling to Singapore on a male passport, the Singaporean police banned Estelle’s act.
+They placed her under house arrest simply for being transsexual.
+It’s a rare account of official persecution of an Australian overseas.

-- Estelle finally becomes a member of the famous all male revue: Les Girls.
-Afterward, she then becomes a famous Kings Cross stripper, yet unbeknown to everyone she is still a pre-operative transsexual.
+- Estelle then becomes a member of the famous all-male revue: Les Girls.
+Afterwards, she becomes a famous Kings Cross stripper, yet unbeknown to everyone, she is still a pre-operative transsexual.

-- Her story explores the physical & emotional pain of a sex-change operation, which has surgical complications, but it’s unlike other stories, for the complications are a result of discrimination by Australian medical professionals.
+- Her story explores the physical & emotional pain of a sex-change operation, which has surgical complications.
+Many issues result from discrimination by Australian medical professionals.

-- This story also details the discrimination and indifference shown by Australian government officials and explores the attitudes of people within the Australian public service in a way that hasn’t been revealed to date.
+- This story also details the discrimination and indifference shown by Australian government officials.

-- Estelle then becomes Australia’s first transsexual centrefold girl, by posing nude in a mainstream magazine, Playgirl for Men, and this creates a huge media storm.
-There haven’t been any transsexuals, who’ve recently posed nude.
+- Estelle then becomes Australia’s first transsexual centrefold girl by posing nude in a mainstream magazine, Playgirl for Men, which creates a massive media storm.

 - After discussion with doctors, Estelle publicly reveals her desire to have an Ectopic pregnancy by IVF.
 A new wave of media attention surrounds the controversial issue.
 Strangely, many doctors are in support of the procedure.

-- Estelle’s image is known throughout Australia and she is viewed as a key transsexual spokesperson.
-Even today, many remember her exploits.
+- Estelle’s image is known throughout Australia, and she is viewed as an essential transgender spokesperson.

-- Eventually Estelle becomes the first foreign transsexual to be issued a work permit in Singapore, the same country which had banned her act some years before.
+- Eventually, Estelle becomes the first foreign transsexual to be issued a work permit in Singapore.
+The same country had banned her act some years before.
 It’s a story of success over government bureaucracy and indifference.